How Much Does a Mommy Makeover Cost?

 Some women also need diastasis recti repair to address abdominal muscle separation, which inflates their bill.

-As we mentioned above, insurance plans often cover a hernia repair.
-Getting approval for coverage can reduce the total cost of your mommy makeover by covering things like the facility fee, anesthesia, and a portion of the surgeon’s fee.
+Getting approval for coverage can reduce the total cost of your mommy makeover by paying for things like the facility fee, anesthesia, and a portion of the surgeon’s fee.

 3. Your plastic surgeon’s credentials and experience

-Tummy tuck surgery, liposuction, and other mommy makeover procedures are considered safe in experienced hands, but they also come with potentially serious risks if they’re performed incorrectly.
+Tummy tuck surgery, liposuction, and other mommy makeover procedures are considered safe in experienced hands.
+But like all surgery, they come with potentially serious risks if they’re performed incorrectly.

 A board-certified plastic surgeon who has been performing this combination of procedures for years (ideally a decade or more) should have the level of advanced training and experience to give you good results in less than six hours—the maximum amount of time it’s considered safe for patients to be under general anesthesia.